-Whereas in pursuance of the provisions of the Canada Temperance Act, the following notice has been addressed to the Secretary of State of Canada, embodying the petition therein set forth:
+Whereas, in pursuance of the provisions of the Canada Temperance Act, the following notice has been addressed to the Secretary of State of Canada, embodying the petition there-

-To the Honourable the Secretary of State of Canada,

-"Sir,-We, the undersigned electors of the City of Fred-ericton, in the Province of New Brunswick, request you to take notice that we propose presenting the following petition to His Excellency the Governor General of Canada in Coun-
+To the Honourable the Secretary of State of Canada: "Sir,-We, the undersigned electors of the County of Charlotte, in the Province of New Brunswick, request you to take notice that we propose presenting the following petition to His Excellency the Governor General of Canada in Council:-

-"The petition of the electors of the City of Fredericton, qualified and competent to vote at the election of a member qualified and competent to vote at the election of a member of the House of Commons in the said city, respectfully shows that your petitioners are desirous that the Order-in-Council passed for bringing into force within said city Part II of the Canada Temperance Act, should be revoked; wherefore your petitioners humbly pray that Your Execellency will be pleased by an Order in Council under section one hundred and fifteen of the Canada Temperance Act, to declare that the said Order in Council which brought into force and effect Part II of the said the Canada Temperance Act, to the said city shall no said the Canada Temperance Act, in the said city, shall no fonger be in force;
+Excellency the Governor General of Canada in Council:- "The petition of the electors of the County of Charlotte, qualified and competent to vote at the election of a member of the House of Commons in the said County, respectfully shows that your petitioners are desirous that the Order in Council passed for bringing into force within said County part II of the Canada Temperance Act should be revoked; wherefore your petitioners humbly pray that your Excellency will be pleased by an Order in Council under section one hundred and fifteen of the Canada Temperance Act, to declare that the said Order in Council which brought into force and effect Part II of the said the Canada Temperance Act, in the said County, shall no longer be in force. longer be-in force said Order in Council.
+"And your petitioners will ever pray, etc."